 What happens to enzyme levels as we age?

-Research has shown that older people and people with chronic disease have fewer enzymes in their saliva, urine and tissues.
-Enzymes are essential and if your enzyme levels are dropping, supplemental digestive enzymes can help can help improve your health and bring your systems into balance.
+Research has shown that older people and people with chronic disease have fewer enzymes in their saliva, urine, and tissue.
+Enzymes are essential and if your enzyme levels are dropping, supplemental digestive enzymes can help improve your health and bring your systems into balance.

-Yes, VeganZyme® is safe for infants, toddlers, and young children.
-Many children like to chew the capsules and/or are able to swallow them.
+Yes, VeganZyme is safe for infants, toddlers, and young children.

 In most cases, digestive enzymes can safely be taken with medications.
-However, discuss it with your health care provider.
-Prescription blood thinning agents are one item of caution and absolutely require you consult with your physician before beginning an enzyme regimen.
+However, discuss with your healthcare provider.
+Prescription blood thinning agents are one item of caution and absolutely require a consultation with your physician before beginning an enzyme regimen.

 Wobenzyme is not suitable for vegetarians.
 It also contains toxic compounds such as silica, magnesium stearate, microcrystalline cellulose and possibly the pH resistant enteric coat.
-VeganZyme® contains no harmful by-products and is formulated with a certified organic brown rice flour base.
+VeganZyme contains no harmful by-products.

 What is the difference between animal and vegetarian based enzyme supplements?

-Many digestive and systemic enzyme supplements contain animal sourced enzymes, usually the pancreatic tissue of pigs.
-Many people prefer vegetarian supplements.
-Vegetarian enzyme supplements tend to produce more digestive and systemic activity than animal enzyme supplements.
-They contain more active enzymes per capsule to offer the same benefits as animal enzymes with half the serving.
+Many digestive and systemic enzyme supplements contain animal sourced enzymes, usually pancreatic tissue from pigs.
+Many people prefer vegetarian supplements which tend to produce more digestive and systemic activity than animal enzyme supplements.

 Customers who bought this item also bought: